MeeranB/learn-express-middleware/README.md

 }
 ```

-Express knows this middleware is for errors (because it has four arguments), so it will only get called when there's an error to deal with (i.e when a handler calls `next` with an error, or an error is thrown).
+Express knows this middleware is for errors (because it has four arguments), so it will only get called when there's an error to deal with (i.e when a handler calls `next` with an argument, or an error is thrown).

-Add an error-handling middleware to your server that logs the error it receives and then responds with a `500` status and a generic error message to the browser.
+Add an error-handling middleware to your server that logs the error it receives and then responds with a `500` status and a generic HTML message to the browser.
 You can test this by visiting the http://localhost:3000/error route to cause a fake error.

 <details>
 <summary>Solution</summary>